jphong1111/awesome-ios-developer/README.md

 ### Various API Site
 - [rapidAPI](https://www.rapidapi.com)

+## Third Party Library
+[This github](https://github.com/vsouza/awesome-ios) contains all the popular libraries in Swift:+1:

 ## GCD
 GCD(Grand Central Dispatch) is a low-level API for managing concurrent operations.
 It can help you improve your app’s responsiveness by deferring computationally expensive tasks to the background.